TomD011099/SpaceInvaders/ConfigInfo.md

 </Screen>
 ```
 These are the screen parameters, they represent the settings about the screen.
+The default values of the sprites and the game itself is originally designed for a 10:7 aspect ratio for the screen.

 | Item   | Default Value | Unit | Type |
 |--------|---------------|------|------|